MoFEM/mofem-cephas/media/paper.md

- complexities related to the finite element method which is a popular numerical approach for solving partial differential equations (PDEs) arising in various physical problems and engineering applications. `MoFEM` is developed to provide free and open source finite element codes, incorporating modern approximation approaches and data structures, for engineers, students and academics.
+ complexities related to the finite element method which is a popular numerical approach for solving partial differential equations (PDEs) arising in various physical problems and engineering applications. `MoFEM` is developed to provide free and open source finite element codes with GNU Lesser General Public License, incorporating modern approximation approaches and data structures, for engineers, students and academics.

   The need for solutions to increasingly complex problems demands the control over numerical errors; otherwise, we will be unable to distinguish